tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 ## Inheritance

 Some classes can extend other classes.
-This mean a class inherits the properties of another class.
+This means a class inherits the properties of another class.
 When one class extends another class, you'll see a note like this:

 ```java
 public class Bicycle extends Vehicle {